omniaretail/nimator/readme.md

 You are looking at a very early version of this codebase.
 Even though we are dogfooding this code, please consider it as pre-alpha code at this moment.

+## Why Another Monitoring Tool?

+There's a plethora of monitoring and alerting tools (both commercial and open source) out there already: [Nagios](https://www.nagios.org/), [Bosun](https://bosun.org/), [ElasticSearch Marvel](https://www.elastic.co/products/marvel), and many, many more.
+So why create a new one?

+Nimator is meant to be a light-weight framework for creating small monitoring tools, where you can write the code for checking parts of your system using C# (or VB.NET, if that's your thing).
+It is not *meant* to be competitive with the bigger, fully-fledged tools: if you have a large organization you're probably better off with one of the alternatives.
+However, if you are a small .NET shop, fluent in C#, and want to write a few system-monitoring checks in your favorite language: Nimator might be useful to you.

+We mostly wrote this because we needed it ourselves (so you can count on this code being run in production in at least one place).
+We open sourced it because it's not so much our core business, and it might be of use to someone else too.

+So, want to write a few lines of C# to periodically monitor your systems, and not have to worry about aggregating, exception handling, distribution, etc?
+Read on!

+## Full Docs

+Additional documentation is a work in progress, to be found in [the wiki](../../wiki).
+But you can also read on here, with the [Getting Started](#getting-started) section.

 ## Getting Started

 ### Semi-Quick Start